Yesi78/C/README.md

-This is coursework where i gained experience and learning byy completing challenges.
+This is coursework where I did hands on weekly acitivites and gaining experience in C.